Bobby's Girl (album)

 Bobby's Girl is the debut album by Aileen Quinn.
-It was released on cassette and LP in November 1982 by Columbia Records (ARC-38378).
-Aileen Quinn released Bobby's Girl in 1982 six months after her debut film Annie was released in theaters.
+It was released on cassette and LP in November 1982 by Columbia Records (ARC-38378), six months after her debut film Annie was released in theaters.

-The title song of the album is a cover of the Marcie Blane song, "Bobby's Girl", also covered with success in the United Kingdom by Susan Maughan.
+The title song of the album is a cover of the Marcie Blane song, "Bobby's Girl," also covered with success in the United Kingdom by Susan Maughan.
 Backing tracks were recorded at Lion Share Studios in Hollywood in August 1982.
 Aileen overdubbed her vocals at the Mediasound Studios in New York City in September 1982.
 The LP was released on November 16, 1982.